vicinityh2020/vicinity-agent/docs/AGENT_CHANGELOG.md

 * Query parameters of agent calls are propagated to adapter and to gtw in all directions of communication.

 ## to next version:

+* Added possibility to specify the static value of property for reading.
+If static value is specified, if requested, agent responds directly with this value without requesting it from adapter